Jahid Jahim

-Jahid Jahim (born 29 May 1958) is a Malaysian politician who has served as State Minister of Rural Development of Sabah in the Gabungan Rakyat Sabah (GRS) state administration under Chief Minister Hajiji Noor since September 2020 and Member of the Sabah State Legislative Assembly (MLA) for Tamparuli since May 2018 and from March 2004 to May 2013.
-He also served as State Assistant Minister of Youth and Sports from 2004 to 2013 and State Minister of Housing and Local Government briefly in 2018.
-He is a member of the United Sabah Party (PBS), a component party of the ruling GRS coalition.
-He has served as the Deputy President of PBS for the Muslim Bumiputera quota since January 2021 and formerly served as the Secretary-General of PBS from 2018 to 2021.
+Jahid Jahim (born 29 May 1958) is a Malaysian politician who has served as the State Minister of Rural Development of Sabah in the Gabungan Rakyat Sabah (GRS) state administration under Chief Minister Hajiji Noor since September 2020 and Member of the Sabah State Legislative Assembly (MLA) for Tamparuli since May 2018 and from March 2004 to May 2013.
+He also served as State Minister of Housing and Local Government of Sabah in May 2018 and State Assistant Minister of Youth and Sports of Sabah from March 2004 to May 2013.
+He is a member of the United Sabah Party (PBS), a component party of the GRS coalition.
+He has served as the Deputy President of PBS for the Muslim Bumiputera quota since January 2021 and previously served as the Secretary-General of PBS prior to his promotion as Acting Deputy President.
 He had previously contested in the elections as a direct candidate of another ruling Barisan Nasional (BN) coalition before PBS decided to leave BN on 12 May 2018.